kaizen-ai/kaizenflow/docs/coding/all.write_unit_tests.how_to_guide.md

-    method that was present, `setUp()` or `tearDown()`, should be replaced by `set_up_test2()` or `tear_down_test2()`, which should call `set_up_test()` or `tear_down_test()` from TestParent; the other method from TestParent, which was absent in TestChild, should be called in the test methods of TestChild directly.
+    method that was present, `setUp()` or `tearDown()`, should be replaced by `set_up_test2()` or `tear_down_test2()`, which should call `set_up_test()` or `tear_down_test()` from TestParent; the other method from TestParent, which was absent in TestChild, should be added directly to TestChild's fixture to run in its test methods.
 For example, for the case when TestChild has `setUp()` but not `tearDown()`:

   ```python
   class TestParent(hunitest.TestCase):